kasulani/etracer/docs/usage.rst

         base_url="https://your-endpoint"
     )

-    # All uncaught exceptions will be handled by tracer
+    # All uncaught exceptions will be handled by etracer

 2. Function Decorator
 ~~~~~~~~~~~~~~~~~~~